ritheshetty/ritheshetty/README.md

 I'm Rithesh Shetty, a CS Master's graduate from UC Irvine, interested in product development and management.

 Welcome to my GitHub!
-Would be great to connect over potential collaboration opportunities.💻
+Would be great to connect over potential collaboration opportunities! 🖥️

 -----------------------------------------------------------------------------------
 Here's my [Linkedin](https://www.linkedin.com/in/ritheshetty/).